-- 7.184 The LVIA has been prepared in accordance with best practice guidelines, including the GLVIA3.
+- 7.194 This ES Chapter has been prepared in accordance with best practice guidelines, including the GLVIA3.
 In summary, a landscape assessment is the systematic description and analysis of the features within the landscape, such as landform; vegetation cover; settlement pattern; building forms; transport patterns; and land uses; which together create a particular sense of place.
-A visual assessment considers visual receptors, which are the viewers of and within the landscape, and include those at locations such as residential and business properties; public buildings; transport routes; PRoW; core paths; public open space; and recognised scenic routes.
-A detailed LVIA methodology is set out in Appendix 7.1. - 7.185 The significance of effect thresholds for landscape and visual effects is determined by considering the sensitivity of the receptor concerned alongside the magnitude of effect that will be experienced.
-Effects that have been graded as being 'Major' or 'Moderate' are considered to be significant with respect to the Town and Country Planning (Environmental Impact Assessment) (Wales) Regulations 2017.
-Effects that have been graded as 'Minor' to 'Neutral' constitute effects that are not considered to be significant. - 7.186 The Site is located to the south of Llyn Alaw reservoir, between Llanddeusant and Llanerchymedd on the Isle of Anglesey.
-The Site comprises 55 fields that extend either side of three unnamed local roads to the north-west of the B5112, including a section of NCR5.
+A visual assessment considers visual receptors, which are the viewers of and within the landscape, and include those at locations such as residential and business properties; public buildings; transport routes; PRoW; public open space; and recognised scenic routes.
+A detailed LVIA methodology is set out in Appendix 7.1. - 7.195 The significance of effect thresholds for landscape and visual effects is determined by considering the sensitivity of the receptor concerned alongside the magnitude of effect that will be experienced.
+Effects that have been graded as being 'Major' or 'Moderate' are considered to be significant with respect to the Town and Country Planning (Environmental Impact Assessment) (Wales) Regulations 2017ix.
+Effects that have been graded as 'Minor' to 'Neutral' constitute effects that are not considered to be significant. - 7.196 The Site is located to the south of Llyn Alaw reservoir, between Llanddeusant and Llanerchymedd on the Isle of Anglesey.
+The Site comprises 62 fields that extend either side of three unnamed local roads to the north-west of the B5112, including a section of NCR5.
 The Site comprises land in agricultural use, predominantly grazed by sheep, with some cattle.
 There are some areas of marshy grassland and standing water, as well as ditches and water courses.
-Occasional trees are present, and belts of woodland occur in the north-eastern part of the Site. - 7.187 There are no landscape designations within the Site.
+Occasional trees are present, and belts of woodland occur in the north-eastern part of the Site. - 7.197 There are no landscape designations within the Site.
 There are six PRoW that run through or adjacent to the Site and NCR5 runs adjacent to the Site.
 The Nantanog SSSI runs along the Cors-y-bol tributary, through the Site to the north-west.
-The scheduled Monument of Cors y Bol bronze age burial mound abuts the Site to the north-west. - 7.188 The Site is located within NLCA 2: Central Anglesey and the north-western part of the Site lies within LCA5: North Western Anglesey and the south-eastern part of the Site lies within LCA 17: West Central

-Anglesey.
-The Site is located within Geological AA Llanerchymedd, Habitat AA West Anglesey Farmland and Historic Landscape AA Fieldscape, Central Easter Môn.
+The scheduled Monument of Cors y Bol bronze age burial mound abuts the Site to the north-west. - 7.198 The Site is located within NLCA 2: Central Anglesey and the north-western part of the Site lies within LCA 5: North Western Anglesey and the south-eastern part of the Site lies within LCA 17: West Central Anglesey.
+The Site is located within Geological AA Llanerchymedd, Habitat AA West Anglesey Farmland and Historic Landscape AA Fieldscape, Central Eastern Môn.
 The north-western part of the Site falls within Cultural Landscape AA North-West Drumlins and Visual and Sensory AA North-West Drumlins.
-The south-eastern part of the Site falls within Cultural Landscape AA Central Smooth Belt and Visual and Sensory AA Central Smooth Belt.
+The south-eastern part of the Site falls within Cultural Smooth Belt and Visual and Sensory AA Central Smooth Belt. - 7.199 19 representative viewpoints were identified through desktop analysis and site visits, and agreed with the Local Authority, and these formed the basis for the assessment of the potential impact of the Development on views and visual amenity from publicly accessible locations.
+An RVAA was also carried out of likely effects on the visual amenity of 14 residential properties. - 7.200 As a result of the construction activities associated with the Development there will be a direct change in land use of the Site, albeit in general the existing grassland and vegetation will remain.
+Construction activities will introduce movement and activities associated with vehicles, machinery and stockpiling of materials as construction activity progresses across the Site over the period of approximately 12 months.